 LSAT is a standard entrance examination for admissions to most of the Law schools in the US and Canada.
-For ABA (American Bar Association) approved law schools taking LSAT test is a must.
-In the profession of Law one gets quite challenging assignments.
+For ABA (American Bar Association) approved law schools taking this test is a must.
+In the profession of law one gets quite challenging assignments.
 To perform ones task correctly one has to have the ability to understand things right in the first place.
-One should be able to think objectively without any bias over the facts available.
-One has to have the ability to organize these facts in a correct structure and make logical inferences out of it.
+One should be able to think objectively without any bias over the facts available and have the ability to organize these facts in a correct structure and make logical inferences out of it.
 The law schools teach you what law is and how to apply the laws in any situation using these abilities.
 So these become the prerequisite for any candidate aspiring to make a career in law.
 LSAT is aimed at checking the reading and verbal reasoning skills of a candidate and his command over written English.
-The LSAT score can be a measure of how well you will do at a law school.
+Its score can be a measure of how well you will do at a law school.

 Outline of LSAT Test Paper

-In the logical reasoning section of LSAT the candidate is tested for his ability to evaluate an argument and analyze it correctly.
+In the logical reasoning section, the candidate is tested for his ability to evaluate an argument and analyze it correctly.
 The candidate is given an abstract situation or text and is expected to bring out logical inferences from it.
-One has to select logically correct answer associated with the question posed.
+One has to select the logically correct answer associated with the question posed.

-The third section of LSAT exam is the reading comprehension section.
-Here the candidate is given an abstract text and is asked to find out the relevant information from it.
+The third section of this exam is reading comprehension.
+Here the candidate is given an abstract text and is asked to find out relevant information from it.
 This is to check how well you can comprehend a given situation.
 The candidate needs to answer the questions based on the concept behind the situation.

-The essay writing section of LSAT exam is aimed at checking ones thought process and written English.
+The essay writing section is aimed at checking ones thought process and written English.
 Here you are given a situation with two outcomes to it.
-These two outcomes are generally opposing to one another.
+These two outcomes are generally antagonistic.
 You need to choose one of them and justify your stand through your essay.
 This way your ability to use the given facts to take a stand and to support it is tested.

 Go to page: Lsat - Page 1 : Lsat - Page 2